AlexAnderson220994/Infrastructure_as_Code/README.md

 - Structured Data: YAML allows you to represent structured data like lists, dictionaries (maps), and scalars in a clear and concise manner.
 - Data Types: YAML supports various data types, including strings, numbers, booleans, and more.
 It also allows for complex data structures like lists and dictionaries.
 - Comments: YAML files can include comments to provide additional information or context.

+### Orchestration (with **Terraform**)

+#### What is Orchestration?

+- Orchestration is the coordination and automation of multiple tasks, processes, or operations to achieve a specific outcome or goal.
+- It is often used in the context of managing complex workflows, especially in IT, cloud computing, and application deployment.
+- Orchestration involves managing the sequence, timing, and dependencies of various tasks to ensure they work together harmoniously.

+#### What is Terraform?

+- Terraform is an open-source infrastructure as Code tool.
+- It was developed by HashiCorp.
+- It is designed to automate and simplify the provisioning and management of infrastructure resources such as virtual machines, networks, storage, and other cloud-based services.
+- Terraform allows users to define their infrastructure in a declarative configuration language and then apply that configuration to create and manage resources in various cloud providers, data centers, and other infrastructure environments.

+#### Why use Terraform?

+- Terraform allows you to define and manage your infrastructure using code, making it manageable, maintainable and version controlled.
+- Declarative - You declare the desired state of your infrastructure with config files then Terraform makes your infrastructure match this state.
+- Supports a wide range of cloud services.
+- Resource dependency management - Terraform automatically manages dependencies, ensuring that resources are created, updated, or destroyed in the correct order, reducing the risk of configuration errors.
+- Terraform's two-step process of planning and applying changes allows for validation and review of proposed changes before they are implemented, reducing the risk of unintended consequences.

+### Who uses Terraform?

+- Terraform is popular among DevOps teams, cloud engineers, system administrators

 ## Ansible Connection on EC2